nus-cs2113-AY2021S1/tp/docs/team/sly.md

 #### Contribution to developer's guide
 My contribution of developer's guide is on a section called Storage utiliy as well as Save Manager manual testing and some user stories related to saving and loading.
-Under the Save Manager section I also have created class diagram and sequence diagram.
+Under the Save Manager section I also have created a class diagram and sequence diagram.
+Under Storage component I have also created an architecture diagram and it's explaination.

+#### Contribution to team based tasks
+Contribution to weekly docs where we plan user stories next milestones etc.